MCP Server

 Cursor: Network Automation IDE

-Cursor ($20/mo) provides the AI model, IDE, terminal, file system, and git.
-Damira Starter ($29/mo) provides the network domain expertise.
+Start with the Cursor plugin.
+Cursor gives you the editor, terminal, file system, and git.
+Damira gives you the network domain data.
 Together:

 - Generate config files → saved to